tianyimasf/tianyimasf.github.io/_projects/Generating LinkedIn Bio using GPT2 and Fastai.md

     def decodes(self, x): return TitledStr(self.tokenizer.decode(x.cpu().numpy()))
 ```

+Here, I defined `device` and turned the `tensor` ids into `long` format.
+This is because the model only accepts
+`long` or `int` format ids, and without this step some of the bios will return `float` ids instead, which will
+results in an error when training/validating.

 We build the `DataLoader` step by step, first build a `TsfmList` which stands for "TransformedList":

 ```python